aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/htmltableloadoption/_index.md

 ### getId() {#getId--}

+<b>@deprecated.</b> Please use the 'id' property instead.
 Get or set the id of table to import from html

 ```javascript
 getId() : string;